noderod/greyfish/cloud-distributed/README.md

 Note: deactivating the APIs will not change or delete any data, it will simply no longer be able to accept communications from outside.

+Install the storage nodes following the instructions above.

 #### Data Persistance (distributed)